Vitamin D: Deficiency

 Worldwide, more than one billion peopleinfants, children, adults and elderlycan be considered vitamin D deficient, with reported percentages dependent on what measurement is used to define "deficient".
 A 2023 systematic review in The Lancet Regional Health estimated that ~15% of the global population is vitamin D deficient when defined as serum 25(OH)D <30 nmol/L, with higher prevalence in regions with limited sunlight exposure.
 Deficiency is common in the Middle-East, Asia, Africa and South America, but also exists in North America and Europe.
 Dark-skinned populations in North America, Europe and Australia have a higher percentage of deficiency compared to light-skinned populations that had their origins in Europe.

 Serum 25(OH)D concentration is used as a biomarker for vitamin D deficiency.
 Units of measurement are either ng/mL or nmol/L, with one ng/mL equal to 2.5 nmol/L. There is no consensus on defining vitamin D deficiency, insufficiency, sufficiency, or optimal for all aspects of health.
 According to the US Institute of Medicine Dietary Reference Intake Committee, below 30 nmol/L significantly increases the risk of vitamin D deficiency caused rickets in infants and young children and reduces absorption of dietary calcium from the normal range of 60–80% to as low as 15%, whereas above 40 nmol/L is needed to prevent osteomalacia bone loss in the elderly, and above 50 nmol/L to be sufficient for all health needs.
-Other sources have defined deficiency as less than 25 nmol/L, insufficiency as 30–50 nmol/L and optimal as greater than 75 nmol/L. Part of the controversy is because studies have reported differences in serum levels of 25(OH)D between ethnic groups, with studies pointing to genetic as well as environmental reasons behind these variations.
+Other sources have defined deficiency as less than 25 nmol/L, insufficiency as 30–50 nmol/L and a level for "optimal" intake remains controversial and under research, as of 2026.
+Part of the controversy is because studies have reported differences in serum levels of 25(OH)D between ethnic groups, with studies pointing to genetic as well as environmental reasons behind these variations.
 African-American populations have lower serum 25(OH)D than their age-matched white population, but at all ages have superior calcium absorption efficiency, a higher bone mineral density, and as elderly, a lower risk of osteoporosis and fractures.
-Supplementation in this population to achieve proposed 'standard' concentrations could, in theory, cause harmful vascular calcification.

 Using the 25(OH)D assay as a screening tool of the generally healthy population to identify and treat individuals is considered not as cost-effective as a government-mandated fortification program.
 Instead, there is a recommendation that testing should be limited to those showing symptoms of vitamin D deficiency or who have health conditions known to cause vitamin deficiency.